Hitler and the Third Reich

-In this lesson we will be learning about Russia during the rule of Catherine the Great and her successful predecessors.
+In this lesson we will be learning about the life and cultures of Indochina before and after French colonialism.

 The Australian Wars is a new three-part TV series directed and produced by Arrernte and Kalkadoon nations filmmaker Rachel Perkins.
 Perkins travels across vast territory to capture key aspects of a war that lasted more than 100 years, from the landing of the First Fleet in 1788 until the 1920s.